Simulation of open quantum systems on universal quantum computers: Discussion and outlook

 Quantum simulation of open quantum systems has become an important research forefront due to the development of quantum computers.
 Currently, many of the strategies for the simulation of open quantum systems do not possess well-established scalability, limiting their achievable simulation time and system size.
 Inspired by the simulatability of mixed-unitary quantum channels, we proposed a scalable method to simulate open quantum systems on universal quantum computers and demonstrated our method on two different dissipated many-body models.

 Several issues about applying this method to real quantum chips need to be considered in detail.
 Firstly, the most critical factor affecting the performance of current quantum computers is the decoherence noise, which greatly limits the depth of quantum circuits.
-Therefore, efficient error mitigation \cite{Cai2023quantumem, van2023probabilistic, Shuaining202errormitigated} and circuit compilation \cite{Dmitri2017basiccc, Quetschlich2023predictcc} strategies to mitigate the noise effect are required to improve the reliability of the results obtained on quantum computers.
+Therefore, efficient error mitigation \cite{Cai2023quantumem, van2023probabilistic, Brien2023Purification, Youngseok2023Scalable} and circuit compilation \cite{Dmitri2017basiccc, Quetschlich2023predictcc, Kusyk2021Survey} strategies to mitigate the noise effect are required to improve the reliability of the results obtained on quantum computers.
 Secondly, mixed-unitary quantum channels are simulated via a sampling process.
-Note that the number of Kraus operators in the adjoint channel grows exponentially with the number of simulation steps, In supplementary information \ref{supp-samplemixedchannel}, we present a brief illustration of flexibility in effectively sampling the adjoint channel.
+Note that the number of Kraus operators in the adjoint channel grows exponentially with the number of simulation steps.
+In Appendix \ref{supp-samplemixedchannel}, we present a brief illustration of flexibility in effectively sampling the adjoint channel.
 A more explicit sampling procedure, involving the sampling error analysis and circuit implementation scheme, is needed.
 Thirdly, we applied different data processing schemes in numerical simulations: using $\mathcal{R}$ in short-time simulations and directly using the adjoint channel in long-time simulations.
 Real simulations will include extra issues like sampling errors due to finite sampling measurement times or finite samples on the Kraus operators.
 A more flexible data-processing procedure to maintain the error may be desired.
-It is expected that the advancement of research related to open quantum systems could be realized with this method.
+It is to be expected that the advancement of research related to open quantum systems could be realized with this method.
+We also hope that the capability of our method for long-time dynamics may have immediate application in some many-body models with slow relaxation \cite{Bordia2017Probing, Darkwah2022Probing, Dumitrescu2018Logarithmically}.